Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

 The following definition will be used in section \ref{Mixed characteristic step}.

 \begin{definition}[RPS site of O] Let $K$ be a Henselian discrete valuation field of mixed characteristic $(0,p)$, with residue field $k$ such that $[k:k^p]<+\infty$.
 Define $\RPSSch/\O_K$ as the category of schemes over the ring of integers $\O_K$ which are $\O_K$-flat and whose special fiber belongs to $\RPSSch/k$.
 The \emph{relatively perfectly smooth site} of $\Spec\O_K$ is the category $\RPSSch/\O_K$ equipped with the étale topology.
-We write it $\O_{K,\RPS}$. \end{definition}
+We write it $\Spec \O_{K,\RPS}$. \end{definition}

-In the rest of the paper, we will almost exclusively use the relatively perfect(ly smooth) site for $S$ the spectrum of a field.
+In the rest of the paper, we will mostly use $S_\RP$ and $S_\RPS$ for $S$ the spectrum of a field.
 For more properties of relatively perfect schemes over a Dedekind scheme, see \cite{OverkampSuzuki}.

 \begin{remark}[affine or qcqs restriction] For $\tau=\RP,\RPS$, define $S_{\tau,\qcqs}$ (resp. $S_{\tau,\aff}$) as the category of objects of $S_\tau$ quasi-compact quasi-separated (resp. affine) over $S$, with the étale topology.
 Most of this part \ref{Relatively perfect group schemes} holds verbatim if we replace $S_\tau$ with $S_{\tau,\qcqs}$ (resp. $S_{\tau,\aff}$), because relative perfection preserves affine, quasi-compact or quasi-separated morphisms, and the RPA (resp.
-RPAU) group schemes considered thereafter are quasicompact (resp. affine).
-One checks that \cite{BertapelleSuzuki} \S 8 and \cite{SuzukiCFT} \S 3 still hold for these sites when restricting the discussion to only quasicompact quasiseparated (resp. affine) group schemes. \end{remark}
+RPAU) group schemes considered thereafter are quasi-compact (resp. affine).
+One checks that \cite[Sec.
+8]{BertapelleSuzuki} and \cite[Sec.
+3]{SuzukiCFT} still hold for these sites when restricting the discussion to only quasi-compact quasi-separated (resp. affine) group schemes. \end{remark}